 Established by Lowell Milken in 2005, the National Institute for Excellence in Teaching (NIET) is dedicated to providing classrooms across the country with educators who are high-caliber, highly motivated and of the highest standard in teacher effectiveness.

-The Educator Effectiveness Best Practices Center (BPC) provides innovative services, support and solutions to schools, districts and states to improve educator effectiveness.
-Based on more than a decade of experience in schools across the country, the BPC works with its partners to redesign educator evaluation, deliver effective professional development, implement performance-based compensation systems and train teacher leaders in schools.
-The BPC offers a network of expert trainers and access to a range of innovative Web-based resources and tools.
+NIET provides innovative services, support and solutions to schools, districts and states to improve educator effectiveness.
+Based on more than a decade of experience in schools across the country, NIET works with its partners to redesign educator evaluation, deliver effective professional development, implement performance-based compensation systems and train teacher leaders in schools.
+It offers a network of expert trainers and access to a range of innovative Web-based resources and tools.

 With proven results and leadership in educator quality and reform, NIET works to engage schools, districts and states through: